-Sri Lanka is an island nation with a rich endemic biodiversity within aquatic environments and abundant resources in fisheries.
+Sri Lanka is an island nation with rich endemic biodiversity within aquatic environments and abundant resources in fisheries.
 In spite of the advent of the 21st century, the wealth of our aquatic resources is relatively unknown compared to the resources available within terrestrial environments.
 In order to maximize the potential of our island nation in aquatic resources, it is important that a pool of talent is developed who are equipped with specialist and applied knowledge in Aquatic Resources Management.
-Therefore, by the provision of broad in its spectrum of employment opportunities with prospects of joining government ministries, private organizations, fisheries based industries, consultancy firms engaging in aquatic resources management, ornamental fish based businesses with an export orientation as well as providing opportunity for entrepreneurship.
+Therefore, due to the board spectrum opportunities, students can engage with prospects of joining government ministries, private organizations, fisheries based industries, consultancy firms engaging in aquatic resources management, ornamental fish based businesses with an export orientation as well as providing opportunity for entrepreneurship.